ehsaniara/scs-kafka-intro/scs-100-2/README.md

 docker-compose up -d
 ```

-_Note: I assume you already have docker setup in your machine._
+> I assume you already have docker setup in your machine.

 ### Make the project